wuyeelok/homes-app/README.md

-# Angular Homes App
+# Crash Course Angular Project: Homes App

+- Install [nodejs](https://nodejs.org/) if you don't have it installed

 - Install Angular if you don't have it installed

   `npm install -g @angular/cli`

-- Clone this branch to your local machine

-  `git clone -b homes-app-start git@github.com:angular/codelabs.git homes-app`

-- Once the code has been downloaded

-  `cd homes-app`

 - Install the depencies

   `npm install`

 - Run the application

-  `ng serve`
+  `npm run start`